 Classroom Format—A Blended Approach

-We have created a blended approach to academics for the fall, offering classes in a variety of formats:
+We have created a blended approach to academics for this academic year, offering classes in a variety of formats:

-- Traditional in-person classes will meet at a specific time and place that is reflected on your schedule.
+- Traditional in-person classes meet at a specific time and place that is reflected on your schedule.

 - Hybrid: These classes are a mix of in-person and online, depending upon the needs of the class.
 Some meetings will be in person, while others will be online, as determined by the faculty member.
 For example, if you have a Tuesday, Thursday course, the instructor may tell you that it meets in person on Tuesdays and online on Thursdays.